-"I do, George Ryan Ross III.
+"I do, George Ryan Ross.
 You simply remind me of an Alice I once knew."
 The boy said jumping down from the branch and walking behind Ryan.
-Ryan smirked, whatever this kid was doing wasn't going to work on him.
-He decided that maybe home was a better place to be than in the middle of the woods with Spencer.
+Ryan smirked, whatever Spencer was doing wasn't going to work on him.
+He decided that maybe home was a better place to be than in the middle of the woods with this kid.
 Shaking his head, he looked around for the path he had come in through, but he was unable to find it.

 "Hey man, how do I get out of here?"
 He asked turning around looking for the boy who was nowhere in sight.
 Spencer laughed, causing Ryan to jump at the boy standing now behind him.

 "Dude, what the hell?"
 Spencer's grin was doubling in size, taking up most of his face.